CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Introduction

 To sum up, the main contributions of this paper include: \begin{itemize} \item {} We propose a general chunk-based sequential recommendation framework, which significantly accelerates various MNRs without harming the accuracy.
-To the best of our knowledge, this is the first work to evidence that using less memorization can enable comparable accuracy for the recommendation task. \item {} We also present two effective implementations for CmnRec: \textbf{pe}riodic \textbf{c}hunk (PEC) and \textbf{t}ime-\textbf{s}ensitive \textbf{c}hunk (TSC), by taking into account both long and short-term dependencies. \item {} We compare CmnRec with state-of-the-art sequential recommendation methods on three real-world datasets.
-Our experimental results demonstrate that CmnRec offers competitive and robust recommendations with both training and inference time. \end{itemize}
+To the best of our knowledge, this is the first work to evidence that using less memorization can enable comparable accuracy for the recommendation task. \item {} \qsl{We present two effective implementations for CmnRec: \textbf{pe}riodic \textbf{c}hunk (PEC) considering the input of each time to be equally important and \textbf{t}ime-\textbf{s}ensitive \textbf{c}hunk (TSC) taking into account both long and short-term dependencies.} \item {} We compare CmnRec with state-of-the-art sequential recommendation methods on three real-world datasets.
+Our experimental\footnote{Our implementation code can be found at \url{https://github.com/SLQu/CmnRec}.} results demonstrate that CmnRec offers competitive and robust recommendations with much less training and inference time. \end{itemize}